Best steam irons 2024 – 9 tried-and-tested models

 The iron itself uses OptimalTEMP technology, which means that it can automatically adjust to whichever fabric you're ironing which we found a particularly clever feature while testing.
 You can also use it vertically if you want to tease the creases out of your work shirt or use the continuous steam function for your sheets.

-During testing, we envisioned that the Philips PerfectCare Steam Generator 7000 would be ideal for families with plenty of washing to get through, or for houses bursting with bedrooms, and therefore plenty of sheets to change.
+During testing, I envisioned that the Philips PerfectCare Steam Generator 7000 would be ideal for families with plenty of washing to get through, or for houses bursting with bedrooms, and therefore plenty of sheets to change.
 It would be especially ideal for anyone renting out rooms in their house who needs to do industrial levels of laundry.

-We know that the hefty size definitely won't be for everyone, but if you do need a bigger, more heavy-duty iron, you really can't do better than the Philips PerfectCare Steam Generator 7000.
+I know that the hefty size definitely won't be for everyone, but if you do need a bigger, more heavy-duty iron, you really can't do better than the Philips PerfectCare Steam Generator 7000.

 3. Tower T22008 CeraGlide Cordless Steam Iron